-The schedule of the preventative maintenance should be reviewed prior to the start of the shift to accommodate the specific needs of the hospital.
-This work could have been completed later in the shift or on another day to accommodate the air supply to the labor ward and the technician would not have been rushed.
+The schedule of the preventative maintenance should be reviewed prior to the start of the shift to accommodate the specific needs of the facility.
+This work could have been completed later in the shift or on another day to accommodate the air supply to the critical area in the building and the technician would not have been rushed.